What is credit counseling?

 If you have a good to excellent credit score, you may not need credit counseling services.
 You likely have a good idea of what your credit means, how to maintain/improve it and ways you can prevent it from dipping.
 On the other hand, if your credit score is fair to poor, you may benefit from the guidance and support that a credit counselor could provide.

-If you have trouble budgeting or are a habitual spender who continually falls into debt, you might benefit from the expert advice of a credit counselor who can help build up your credit IQ and point you towards better habits that will ultimately result in an improved credit score and credit history.
+If you have trouble budgeting or are a habitual spender who continually falls into debt, you might benefit from the expert advice of a credit counselor who can help build up your credit IQ and point towards better habits that will ultimately result in an improved credit score and credit history.

 How does credit counseling work?

-Credit counseling involves meeting with an expert who will help you plan out your financial outlook, goals, offer advice on budgeting and how to pay off your debts.
+Credit counseling involves meeting with an expert who can help you plan out your financial outlook, goals, offer advice on budgeting and how to pay off your debts.
 Like other forms of counseling, credit counseling is essentially all about what you're looking to get out of it.

 When looking into a credit counseling agency, make sure they are experienced with a good reputation.
 Be aware of any potential fees or additional services that might negatively impact your score rather than help it.